onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX QLinearMatMul operation

 "Matrix product that behaves like numpy.matmul: https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.matmul.html."
-"It consumes two quantized input tensors, their scales and zero points, scale and zero point of output, and computes the quantized output."
-"The quantization formula is y = saturate((x / y_scale) + y_zero_point).
-For (x / y_scale), it is rounding to nearest ties to even."
-"Refer to https://en.wikipedia.org/wiki/Rounding for details.
-Scale and zero point must have same shape."
-"They must be either scalar (per tensor) or 1-D tensor (per row for 'a' and per column for 'b').
-If scale and zero point are 1-D tensor,"
-"the number of elements of scale and zero point tensor of input 'a' and output 'y' should be equal to the number of rows of input 'a',"
-"and the number of elements of scale and zero point tensor of input 'b' should be equal to the number of columns of input 'b'."
+"It consumes two quantized input tensors, their scales and zero points, scale and zero point of output, " "and computes the quantized output.
+The quantization formula is y = saturate((x / y_scale) + y_zero_point). " "For (x / y_scale), it is rounding to nearest ties to even.
+Refer to https://en.wikipedia.org/wiki/Rounding for details. " "Scale and zero point must have same shape.
+They must be either scalar (per tensor) or N-D tensor " "(per row for 'a' and per column for 'b').
+Scalar refers to per tensor quantization whereas N-D refers to per row " "or per column quantization.
+If the input is 2D of shape [M, K] then zero point and scale tensor may be " "an M element vector [v_1, v_2, ..., v_M] for per row quantization and K element vector of shape [v_1, v_2, ..., v_K] " "for per column quantization.
+If the input is N-D tensor with shape [D1, D2, M, K] then zero point and scale tensor may " "have shape [D1, D2, M, 1] for per row quantization and shape [D1, D2, 1, K] for per column quantization."
 "Production must never overflow, and accumulation may overflow if and only if in 32 bits."

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference